PdxCodeGuild/Full-Stack-Day-Class/practice/pyramid.md

 * Each "inner" box should be the full height of the row (taking into account the above spacing)
 * The first "row" box contains one "inner" box that is full width
 * The second "row" box contains two "inner" boxes that fill out the full width between them in a 4:1 ratio
-* The third "row" box contains three "inner" boxes that have content 20% the width of the "row" box and are spread out over the entire "row" box equally horizontally
+* The third "row" box contains three "inner" boxes that are 90 pixels wide and are spread out over the entire "row" box equally horizontally